Optimization of sequential therapies to maximize extinction of resistant bacteria through collateral sensitivity: Discussion

 Beyond periodic schedules, our framework can be extended to nonperiodic and adaptive switching policies as considered in \cite{beardmore2010rotating, beardmore2010antibiotic}.
 Because we treat therapy as a series of switches, each a fresh chance to clear the infection, the same framework lends itself to control-theoretic optimization of switching sequences, including real-time, patient-specific adjustments informed by bacterial-load measurements.
-Overall, these results provide quantitative design rules for sequential therapy guided by collateral sensitivity and mathematical modeling, complementing current strategies against antimicrobial resistance.